abrapartners/abra.ai/packages/bp/e2e/README.md

-## Botpress E2E tests
+## Abra.AI E2E tests

 ### Prerequisites

-- A binary or source code version of Botpress running (preferably with an empty `data` folder)
+- A binary or source code version of Abra.AI running (preferably with an empty `data` folder)
 - _(Optional)_ A license key (`BP_LICENSE_KEY` and `BP_CONFIG_PRO_ENABLED`) to run tests on the Pro version

 ### Setup

 Go to `assets/config.ts` and make sure that the config fits your needs.
 You can also edit `Puppeteer` configurations in this file: `jest-puppeteer.config.js` if needed.

-It is highly recommended to use a `.env` file for your environment variables as it will allow you to easily restart your server and delete the `data` folder without loosing your Botpress configurations.
+It is highly recommended to use a `.env` file for your environment variables as it will allow you to easily restart your server and delete the `data` folder without loosing your Abra.AI configurations.

 The entrypoint to the tests is the `all.test.ts` file.
 Edit this file to only run certain tests.